Personal profile

 Supervisory Interests

 I’m interested in supervising postgraduate projects in all areas relating to remote sensing (RS) and geographical information systems (GIS) but particularly those which study ecosystems and ecosystem change and technological developments in relation to this.
-I currently supervise PhD students conducting remote sensing of carvings at Stonehenge, monitoring oil pollution in Nigerian mangroves, modelling seagrass growth in the Arabian Gulf, assessing wine quality from remotely detected vine characteristics in English vineyards, mapping disease prevalence in Cameroon, modelling sediment deposits on the river Lugg, and examining the statistical impact of trench mapping in archaeology.
-I would like to encourage students to pursue their interests in this field by applying for PhD study or to join the MSc Geographical Information Systems and Environmental Management degree at the University of Brighton following undergraduate studies.
+I currently supervise PhD students conducting studies in remote sensing, for example the assessment of economic drivers of Net Primary Productivity (NPP) from forested areas in the UK, and remote detection of river geomorphology using interferometry.
+Recent PhD supervision successes have studied subjects such as remote sensing of carvings at Stonehenge, monitoring oil pollution in Nigerian mangroves, modelling seagrass growth in the Arabian Gulf, assessing wine quality from remotely detected vine characteristics, mapping disease prevalence in Cameroon, modelling sediment deposits on the river Lugg, and examining the statistical impact of trench mapping in archaeology.
+I would like to encourage students to pursue their interests in this field by applying for PhD study or to join the taught MSc Geographical Information Systems and Environmental Management or the research focussed MRes GIS and Remote Sensing degrees at the University of Brighton following undergraduate studies.

 Education/Academic qualification